Alimodian: Geography

-Land Use
+Land use

 Alimodian is still mainly an agricultural town.
-For the most part, since the soil is fertile agriculture and farming used vast tracts of land in the town.
+For the most part, since the soil is fertile agriculture and farming use vast tracts of land in the town.
 Other portion of the land is used for residential and commercial purposes.
 Below is the data of land use for agricultural based resources.

 Climate

 Alimodian has three pronounced seasons: summer or hot dry season from March – May, rainy season from June – November and cold dry months from December – February.

 Barangays

+Alimodian is politically subdivided into 51 barangays.
+Each barangay consists of puroks and some have sitios.

-Alimodian is geographically divided into 51 barangays and subdivided into eight (8) administrative districts.
+These barangays are further subdivided into 8 administrative districts.